-Founded in 1899, the School has expanded in recent years at its two main sites on Keppel Street and Tavistock Place.
-Our staff, students and alumni work in more than 150 countries in government, academia, international agencies and health services.
+Founded in 1899 at the London Docks, LSHTM is now based in Bloomsbury, where it has two main sites at Keppel Street and Tavistock Place, and additional sites in The Gambia and Uganda.
+Today, our staff, students and alumni work in government, academia, international agencies and health services across the world.
+Learn more about the history of LSHTM.